UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

 If the center maintaining you HPC cluster has not documented how to use `rsync`, follow [the Rackham documentation](https://docs.uppmax.uu.se/software/rackham_file_transfer_using_rsync/).

-- Copy a file from your local computer to your Rackham home folder.
+- Copy a file from your local computer to your HPC cluster's home folder.
 Verify this worked.
-- Copy a file from your Rackham home folder to your local computer.
+- Copy a file from your HPC cluster's home folder to your local computer.
 Verify this worked.